OpenRobotLab/GRUtopia/README.md

 Recent works have been exploring the scaling laws in the field of Embodied AI.
 Given the prohibitive costs of collecting real-world data, we believe the <b>Simulation-to-Real (Sim2Real) paradigm</b> is a more feasible path for scaling the learning of embodied models.

-We introduce project <b>GRUtopia</b> (aka. 桃源 in Chinese), the first simulated interactive 3D society designed for various robots.
+We introduce project <b>GRUtopia</b> (aka. 桃源 in Chinese), a general-purpose research platform for embodied AGI.
 It features several advancements:
-* 🏙️ <b>GRScenes</b>, the scene dataset, includes 100k interactive, finely annotated scenes, which can be freely combined into city-scale environments.
-In contrast to previous works mainly focusing on home, GRScenes covers 89 diverse scene categories, bridging the gap of <b>service-oriented environments</b> where general robots would initially be deployed.
+* 🏙️ <b>GRScenes</b>, the scene dataset, includes 100k interactive finely annotated scenes.
+GRScenes covers 89 diverse scene categories, facilitating deployment of general robots across different scenarios.
-* 🧑‍🤝‍🧑 <b>GRResidents</b>, a Large Language Model (LLM) driven Non-Player Character (NPC) system that is responsible for social interaction, task generation, and task assignment, thus simulating <b>social scenarios</b> for embodied AI applications.
+* 🧑‍🤝‍🧑 <b>GRResidents</b>, a Large Language Model (LLM) driven Non-Player Character (NPC) system that enables social interaction, task generation, and task assignment, thus simulating <b>social scenarios</b> for embodied AI applications.
-* 🤖 <b>GRBench</b>, the benchmark, focuses on legged robots as primary agents and poses <b>moderately challenging</b> tasks involving Object Loco-Navigation, Social Loco-Navigation, and Loco-Manipulation.
+* 🤖 <b>GRBench</b>, a collection of embodied AI benchmarks for assessing various capabilities of solving embodied tasks.

 We hope that this work can alleviate the scarcity of high-quality data in this field and provide a more comprehensive assessment of embodied AI research.

-## 🔥 News

-- \[2025-02\] GRUtopia 2.0 released!
-- \[2024-07\] We release the [paper](https://arxiv.org/abs/2407.10943) and demos of GRUtopia.

-## New Features in 2.0 release

-- Use standard Gym Env.
-- Use pythonic config system to support clearer and extendable configuration.
-- Add diverse robots and corresponding policies
-- Support teleportation with Mocap and VisionPro.
-- Benchmark and baseline for social navigation and mobile manipulation task.
-- Add more realistic and diverse scenes for simulation.
-- Provide a large number of refined interactive object models in the scenes.
-- Provide semantic annotations for a large number of objects in the scenes.
-- Procedural Indoor Scene Generation with GRScenes-100.

 ## 📚 Getting Started

 ### Prerequisites

-We test our codes under the following environment:

 - Ubuntu 20.04, 22.04
 - [NVIDIA Omniverse Isaac Sim 4.2.0](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html)